 Ben continues to research American and European films made on location in Singapore, and has curated a 10 film season on this theme for NUS Museum in 2015 and presented a selection of these films at the Asia House Film Festival, London in 2016.
 He is developing a body of critical and creative writing on the subject.

 He is the credited Script Editor on the award-winning feature film Helen (2008) and Mister John (2013) starring Aidan Gillen, both directed by Joe Lawlor & Christine Molloy, and Script Consultant on Ho Tzu Nyen's HERE (2009), which premiered at the Directors’ Fortnight during the Cannes International Film Festival.
 He has consulted on dozens of feature and short film projects, some of which have played at major film festivals.

 Ben wrote the script for the short film The Legend of the Impacts (2012) about Singapore's music scene in the 1960s, which premiered at the Southeast Asian Film Festival, and co-wrote the screenplay for the feature film Camera (2014) with director James Leong, which premiered at the Puchon International Fantastic Film Festival.
-Ben's first sole-authored feature screenplay, The Block, is currently in pre-production (Summer of 2017).
+Ben's first sole-authored feature screenplay, The Block, is currently in post-production and due to be complete in 2018.

 He's the co-director (along with Sherman Ong) of Tony's Long March, a 40 minute documentary portrait of the late Singaporean film producer Tony Yeow.
 This premiered at the the Singapore International Film Festival in 2015, and was screened at the National Museum of Singapore and the Singapore's National Library in 2017.
 He's also the director of a 60-second film for The Film That Buys The Cinema (2014), alongside Peter Strickland, Andrew Kotting, and many more, which premiered at the London Film Festival before touring Europe.